 Prefer your art to have wheels?
 Check out the Lane Motor Museum, featuring 150 cars and motorcycles from across the globe, including the largest collection of European cars in the US!

-Stay at the Gaylord Orpyland Resort
+Gaylord Orpyland Resort

 Nashville is home to a variety of family-friendly hotels and resorts.
 Downtown, the Omni Nashville Hotel is always an excellent bet and their family-friendly offerings are fabulous.